 And lastly, my absolute favorite way to consume turmeric.
 As soon as chillier weather rolls in, it's pretty much a staple in my house.
 It's warming, delicious, and makes the whole house smell wonderful.
 I like to make it extra special by adding collagen to it for a little extra.
 Recipe below.

-- 1 tbsp collagen (leave out if vegan)
+- 1 tablespoon collagen (leave out if vegan)

 - 1.5 cups almond milk

-- 1-2 tsp honey to taste or leave out
+- 1-2 teaspoon honey to taste or leave out

 1. Over medium-low heat, combine all ingredients and simmer for 3-5 minutes.